Dr. Friederike Gräfin von Brühl, M.A.

 - 7 January 2021, THE ECONOMIST, “New tools are making it easier to authenticate paintings,” by Bruce Clark (“Canvases rescued from Stalin present specific problems, but tracing the story of a 17th-century Old Master … can be just as fraught,” says Friederike von Brühl, a Berlin-based art lawyer.
 “If great collections were to turn the full light of science on their venerable oil paintings,” she reckons, “they will find many wrong attributions.”)

-- 23 January 2020, Interview in TAGESSCHAU and TAGESTHEMEN (German national evening news)
+- 23 January 2020, Interview in TAGESSCHAU and TAGESTHEMEN (German national evening news) on the return of the 5 old master artworks stolen from the city of Gotha in 1979

 - 17 January 2020, DER SPIEGEL, “Wie die Alten Meister wieder auftauchten,” by Konstantin von Hammerstein (Friederike Gräfin von Brühl has advised him so.
-The Berlin-based lawyer is amont the best art law experts of the Republic. / Friederike Gräfin von Brühl hat ihm zugeraten.
+The Berlin-based lawyer is among the best art law experts of the Republic. / Friederike Gräfin von Brühl hat ihm zugeraten.
 Die Berliner Anwältin zählt zu den besten Kunstrechtsexperten der Republik.)

 - 6 December 2019, DEUTSCHLANDFUNK, “Gemälde als spektakulärem DDR-Diebstahl wieder da,” by Stefan Koldehoff and Tobias Timm (Juristisch dagegen ist im Fall Gotha vieles längst verjährt.
 Strafrechtlich können wegen des damaligen Einbruchs keine Vorwürfe mehr erhoben werden, erklärt die Berliner Rechtsanwältin Friederike von Brühl, die in dieser Sache die Stiftung Schloss Friedenstein vertritt.)